evannorton/Pixel-Pigeon/README.md

 2. Clone the framework somewhere on your PC, e.g. `D:\Code\Pigeon-Mode-Game-Framework`.
 3. Inside of the framework directory, run `npm link`.
 4. Inside of the game directory, run `npm ci`.
-5. Inside of the game directory, run `npm link pigeon-mode-game-framework`.
+5. Inside of the game directory, run `npm link pixel-pigeon`.
 6. You can now run your game like normal with `pigeon dev`.
 You must manually rerun this every time you make a local change to the framework, as hot reloading only listens for changes to your game's code.